Gr3g0/WTHtoday/_posts/2019-05-23-what-the-health-are-all-these-fluorides.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>When people talk about fluoride, we're really talking about the element fluorine.
+<p>When people talk about fluoride, we're really talking about elemental fluorine.
 In its elemental state it is a highly reactive and dangerous light yellow-green gas.
 In fact, it's the most reactive of all the halogen elements - which means it does exciting things with just about everything. <a rel="noreferrer noopener" aria-label="here's some steel wool bursting into flames on contact with F gas (opens in a new tab)" href="https://youtu.be/V1FsO5zaf6M" target="_blank">Here's some steel wool bursting into flames on contact with fluorine (F) gas</a>. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->